 Campbell Opera Librettist Prize

-The Campbell Opera Librettist Prize is awarded annually to an American librettist who demonstrates exceptional talent and experience for writing opera librettos, with the potential for making a substantial contribution to the American opera literature; and who is committed to making opera a central part of their artistic work and career.
+The Campbell Opera Librettist Prize is awarded annually to an American librettist who has exceptional talent for writing opera librettos, with a growing body of work that is making a substantial contribution to the American opera literature; and who demonstrates experience writing for opera/music theater and a commitment to making opera a central part of their artistic work and career.

-Conceived and funded by acclaimed librettist and lyricist Mark Campbell, the Prize is the first award in the history of American opera that specifically recognizes the opera librettist.
+Conceived and funded by acclaimed librettist/lyricist Mark Campbell, the Prize is the first award in the history of American opera that specifically recognizes the opera librettist.

 The Campbell Opera Librettist Prize is supported by Mark Campbell.